Case by case basis

 }

-The switch statement jumps the order of processing to the case with the same value as the value of the specified conditional expression.
+A switch statement jumps to the case with a value matching the value of the specified condition expression.

-The following program is an example of a rewritten program using the switch statement ~case.
+The following program is an example rewritten using a switch-case statement.

 #include <stdio.h>